 - Student shares the Accommodation Plan with each instructor electronically via email or in print during instructor office hours

 An alternative format of standard print books and materials is accessible to people with print and other disabilities.
-An alternate format may include electronic formats (e.g. DAISY, ePub, PDF) audio text, Braille or enlarged text.
-Information about the Alternative Text Program is available on the Alternative Text Program web page.
+An alternate format may include electronic formats (e.g. ePub, PDF) audio text, Braille or enlarged print.

 The role of interpreting and real-time captioning providers in the classroom is to effectively, accurately, and impartially facilitate communication.
 Interpreting may include cued speech transliteration or sign language.
 Captioning may include captioned media and real-time communication access.